UFC Fight Night: Lewis vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Boetsch throws significantly more leather — a 1.3 sig. strike per minute gap.
 Akhmedov is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Akhmedov has tighter striking defense, making opponents miss more often.

 The Pick: Omari Akhmedov over Tim Boetsch.
-The model gives Akhmedov a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Akhmedov at 58% implied while our model sees 63% — a 5-point disagreement that could signal value.
+We're leaning Akhmedov here at 70%, a solid but not overwhelming edge.
+Notably, the betting market has Akhmedov at 58% implied while our model sees 70% — a 12-point disagreement that could signal value.

 Anthony Rocco Martin